msamij/zig-flow/README.md

 ## Running the application:

+### First install python packages from requirements.txt file by creating a virtual environment in project root.

 ### Download the dataset and extract it to project root/datasets

 #### 1. To run the standalone Spark Java pipeline: